Vice-Chancellor's Distinguished Research Award

 - curriculum vitae of the nominee or applicant;

 - details of publications, reviews of publications (or cited references) and other evidence of distinction;

 - Invite referees to comment on, inter alia, whether the candidate is exceptional and worthy of being considered, whether the candidate is recognised as being one of the most outstanding people in the peer group and, in respect of scholarly work, the quality and depth, the standing within the discipline concerned, and the international and/or national standing;

-- regard "research" in the broader sense to mean all creative endeavours including the performing arts and the fine arts;
+- Regard "research" in the broader sense to mean all creative endeavour including the performing arts and the fine arts;

-Nominations and applications must reach the Research office of the DVC: Research and Development (email@example.com) by Friday, 28 September 2018.
-The recipient of the award will be announced in December 2018.
+Nominations and applications must reach the office of the DVC: Research and Innovation (firstname.lastname@example.org) by the last Friday in September.
+The recipient of the award will be announced in December.

 Deputy Vice-Chancellor: Research and Innovation

 Last Modified: Thu, 30 Jul 2020 11:35:05 SAST